sabdulm/CS455-Assignment1/README.md

     5. JARFILE_PATH (path to jar on the local machine)
     6. REMOTE_JAR_PATH (directory to keep the jar on the remote machine)

-* the script has two functionalities:
+* the script has the following functionalities with the associated flags:

+    1. It can build the jar file from gradle using `-b`
-    1. It can copy the jar file to your desired directory on the remote machine.
-To do this pass the -c flag to the script.
+    2. It can copy the jar file to your desired directory on the remote machine.
+To do this pass the `-c` flag to the script.
 This uses the scp command.
-    2. It can run nodes on the list of dept machines that you have specified provided the jar file is present in the path you specify.
-To do this pass the flag -r
+    3. It can run nodes on the list of dept machines that you have specified provided the jar file is present in the path you specify.
+To do this pass the flag `-r`.
+    4. It can also clean the local build with the `-f` flag.

     * Note the script will only work for one flag at a time.